strandfield/typeset/README.md

 as large as a regular space.

-`liblayout` also provides a basic implementation of TeX linebreaking algorithm.
+`libtypeset` also provides a basic implementation of TeX linebreaking algorithm.
 This algorithm is used to break a paragraph of text into a series of line.

 ![Animation: linebreaking](https://raw.githubusercontent.com/RugessNome/liblayout/master/doc/assets/linebreaking.gif)